grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ```

-It is impossible to remove either of the methods from the `Recipient` interface, because it would cause a compile error saying that we are trying to use a method that does not exist.
+It is impossible to remove either of the methods from the `Recipient` interface because it would cause a compile error saying that we are trying to use a method that does not exist.

 So, what do we do then?
-We try to separate groups of methods used by different senders and move them to separate interfaces, so that each sender has access only to the methods it needs.
+We try to separate groups of methods used by different senders and move them to separate interfaces so that each sender has access only to the methods it needs.
 After all, a class can implement more than one interface, like this:

 ```csharp
 public class ImplementingObject